jkenlooper/chillbox/docs/features.md

 - No remote build pipeline, all builds happen on the local host machine
 - [Terraform] has been isolated inside containers on the local host machine and the state files are encrypted on data volumes
 - Deployment to [DigitalOcean] cloud hosting provider
 - The user-data script added to the deployed server is encrypted.
-Currently this requires manually decrypting this user-data script on the server and then executing the user-data script.
-This process will eventually be automated with Ansible.
-Use the generated password that was created in the isolated terraform container to decrypt it.
+[Ansible] is used to bootstrap the server by decrypting the user-data script and executing it as defined in the playbook file.
+- [Ansible] is isolated to a container much like Terraform.
+It is used to initialize the chillbox server when first deploying.
+The Alpine Linux image used for [DigitalOcean] does not include [cloud-init] and I see no reason to have it.
+- [Ansible] is used to manage the deployed chillbox server with security updates and such.
+  - Manually connecting with ssh to the deployed chillbox server is done within the ansible container.

 ## Planned Features

 Upcoming list of features that will be implemented.

-- Ansible will be isolated to a container much like Terraform.
-It will be used to initialize the chillbox server when first deploying.
-The Alpine Linux image used for [DigitalOcean] does not include [cloud-init] and I see no reason to have it.
 - All secrets are stored in a tmpfs file system when not encrypted
-  - Restarting of the server will require user interaction (via Ansible) to decrypt secrets
+  - Restarting of the server will require user interaction (via [Ansible]) to decrypt secrets
 - Trigger running the update script via secured webhook in chillbox server
-- Use Ansible to manage the deployed chillbox server with security updates and such

 ### Other Ideas for New Features